broadsage-containers/docker-template/docs/conventional-commits.md

 3. **Failure**: ❌ Red X blocks merging with helpful guidance
 4. **Auto-Labeling**: Valid titles automatically get appropriate labels applied

+## 🏷️ Auto-Labeling

+PR titles that follow conventional commit format automatically receive appropriate labels based on the commit type.
+For comprehensive details on how the auto-labeling system works, configuration options, and customization instructions, see the [Auto-Label System Documentation](auto-label-system.md).

 ## 🔒 Branch Protection

 The `main` branch is protected and requires: